 |

-IntroductionView the latest version (1Mb PDF) - updated December 2021 The New Adlestrop Railway Atlas is a small-scale historical atlas of Britain's railways, currently in progress.
+IntroductionView the latest version (3.9Mb PDF) - updated February 2026 The New Adlestrop Railway Atlas is a small-scale historical atlas of Britain's railways.
 It shows lines and stations currently open, together with those that have closed.
-The key is: ScopeThe map currently includes coverage of England outside the North-East, and Wales.
-As time goes on, I hope to expand the atlas's coverage to include the North-East and Scotland.
+The key is: ScopeThe map includes coverage of England, Wales and Scotland.
 It does not show: